 Banks are assumed to incur a facility-dependent stigma cost.
-We have argued that a key reason that banks were reluctant to borrow from the lender of last resort is stigma cost.
+We have argued that a key reason that banks were reluctant to borrow from LOLR is stigma cost.
 Detected borrowing may signal financial weakness to counterparties, investors, and regulators.
 Although $\theta$ is private information, the public can infer based on whether the bank has borrowed or which facility the bank has used if it has borrowed.
-We assume that upon detection, the public can perfectly tell whether the borrowing has been achieved through the discount window or the auction.
+We assume that upon detection, the public can perfectly tell whether the borrowing has been achieved through DW or TAF.

 We capture the notion of stigma cost in a parsimonious way.
 We assume that after all of the borrowings are complete, banks that have successfully borrowed may be detected independently.
 Denote the probability of a bank's being detected borrowing from a particular facility to be p.
-This penalty can be understood as the combined cost of the bank's deteriorated reputation, a reduced chance to find counterparties, or the cost of a heightened chance of runs and increasing withdrawals by creditors.
 Let $G_D$ and $G_A$ be the type distributions of the banks that have borrowed from DW and from TAF, respectively.
 Let the stigma cost depend on the expected financial condition of the bank.
 For simplicity, we assume linear dependence.
 That is, for any detected borrowing decision $\omega \in \{D, A\}$ ,